fisca-ai/fisca/src/content/homepage/index.md

 # services
 services:
-  - title: "The most advanced billing automation."
+  - title: "The most advanced billing automation"
     content: "We offer the most advanced billing automation, leveraging cutting-edge technology for streamlined invoicing and payment processing, offering unparalleled efficiency and security.
 Intuitive interface and customizable features empower organizations to optimize their financial operations and stay ahead in the competitive business landscape with ease."
     images:
-      - "/images/service-slide-1.png"
-      - "/images/service-slide-2.png"
-      - "/images/service-slide-3.png"
+      - "/images/img_9.webp"
     button:
       enable: true
       label: Check it out